 - The DVLA will need to be informed (by the patient) and there will be a requirement to do a specialised (Estermann) visual field test which is carried out by DVLA-approved optometrists; this is a legal requirement.

-- Eventually, blind or partial sight registration - see separate record on Blindness and Partial Sight.
+- Eventually, registration for severe sight impairment or for sight impairment - see the separate article on Blindness and Partial Sight.

 - Acetazolamide: in a small percentage of patients with RP, cystoid oedema may respond to oral carbonic anhydrase inhibitors, such as acetazolamide, with some subjective improvement in visual function.

-- Diltiazem: a recent study in Nature Medicine showed decreased degeneration of the retina in mice.
-No current recommendations exist regarding the use of diltiazem in patients with RP.
+- Diltiazem: no current recommendations exist regarding the use of diltiazem in patients with RP.

 - Lutein: this may slow retinal degeneration experimentally but the benefits of this substance in human diseases are uncertain.